 The students also learned about archeological fieldwork and zooarchaeology at two stations near the project office.

-“The zooarchaeology station explains why bones are important, how we interact with animals in their environments and how we can use bones to determine this,” said Kelly Eldridge, archeologist at the Alaska District.
-“Bones tell us how humans interacted with animals and the environment, so if the bones of a seal are three to four months old at an archeological site, you know that the location was occupied in the fall.”
+“The zooarchaeology station explains why animal bones are important, how we interact with animals in their environments and how we can use their bones to determine this,” said Kelly Eldridge, archeologist at the Alaska District.
+“Bones tell us how humans interacted with animals and the environment, so if the bones of a seal are five to six months old at an archeological site, you know that the location was occupied in the fall.”

-The students explored this concept, known as seasonality, and how zooarchaeologists can tell the gender of an animal based on bones as they gathered around two moose skulls.
+The students explored this concept, known as seasonality, and how zooarchaeologists can tell the sex of an animal based on bones as they gathered around two moose skulls.

 Campers guessed different features before landing on the brow bone, with Wells telling them how that relates to the antlers on bull moose.
 They also learned about the fieldwork component of archaeology.